abpframework/abp/docs/en/Tutorials/Part-10.md

 {{if DB=="EF"}}

-> In this tutorial, we preferred to not add a **navigation property** to the `Author` entity (like `public Author Author { get; set; }`).
+> In this tutorial, we preferred to not add a **navigation property** to the `Author` entity from the `Book` class (like `public Author Author { get; set; }`).
 This is due to follow the DDD best practices (rule: refer to other aggregates only by id).
 However, you can add such a navigation property and configure it for the EF Core.
-In this way, you don't need to write join queries while getting books with their entities (just like we will done below) which makes your application code simpler.
+In this way, you don't need to write join queries while getting books with their authors (just like we will done below) which makes your application code simpler.

 {{end}}

 ## Database & Data Migration

 Added a new, required `AuthorId` property to the `Book` entity.
-But, what about the existing books on the database?
+But, **what about the existing books** on the database?
 They currently don't have `AuthorId`s and this will be a problem when we try to run the application.

-This is a typical migration problem and the decision depends on your case;
+This is a **typical migration problem** and the decision depends on your case;

 * If you haven't published your application to the production yet, you can just delete existing books in the database, or you can even delete the entire database in your development environment.
-* You can do it programmatically on data migration or seed phase.
+* You can update the existing data programmatically on data migration or seed phase.
 * You can manually handle it on the database.

-We prefer to **delete the database** {{if DB=="EF"}}(run the `Drop-Database` in the *Package Manager Console*){{end}} since this is just an example project and data loss is not important.
+We prefer to **delete the database** {{if DB=="EF"}}(you can run the `Drop-Database` in the *Package Manager Console*){{end}} since this is just an example project and data loss is not important.
 Since this topic is not related to the ABP Framework, we don't go deeper for all the scenarios.

 {{if DB=="EF"}}